 About two weeks later, a seedling will emerge.
 Take the plastic covering off, but continue to keep the soil damp.
 Make sure the young plant gets eight full hours of light per day and interment doses of organic fertilizer as needed.

 When the plant outgrows its planting pot, put it in the seedling pot and make sure to repeat the steps above.
 Older plants need less water than their younger counterparts but do keep the soil moist and fertilized nonetheless.

 After their third year, healthy lemon trees begin to produce fruit.
 One that happens, a tree can yield a harvest consistently every year under the right climate and soil conditions.
-After a tree stars blossoming, it takes 4-12 months before a harvest, which usually takes place between summer and winter.
+After a tree starts blossoming, it takes 4-12 months before a harvest, which usually takes place between summer and winter.